cehrisman/cehrisman/README.md

 - Hi, I’m Caleb Ehrisman
 - I have recently graduated from South Dakota School of Mines with a Masters of Science in Computer Science and Engineering
-- I also have a Bachelors in Science in Computer Engineering from SDM
+- I also have a Bachelors in Science in Computer Engineering from SDSMT